top of page

 Also known as the Bilingual/Bicultural Maintenance Model, the school is dedicated to teaching in the context of two languages and two cultures: Manyjilyjarra and English/Western, with clear emphasis on the maintenance, support and respect of the child’s first language and culture.

-Close community involvement in the day-to-day operation of Rawa Community School strongly supports the ideals of Martu self-determination and independence.
-As a result, the students remain constantly aware of the importance of formal education and the participation of local authority in its direction.
+Close community involvement in the day-to-day operations of Rawa Community School strongly supports the ideals of Martu self-determination and independence.
 In this way all community members are witness to the important role of the community in determining the direction of their school and are assured that their decisions and ambitions are respected.
 As the original chairman of the board often remarked, at Rawa the Martu and non-Martu are “coming up together”.

 bottom of page